carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

   * Otherwise the DWARF expression is ill-formed.

-* If evaluation of the DWARF expression does not specify if a value or location description is required, then:
+* If the current result kind is not specified, then:

   * If the stack is empty, the result is a location description with one undefined location description.